wrfchem-leeds/WRFotron/README.md

 ```bash
 . master.bash 2016 10 12 00 24 06
 ```

+For users that require their own executables or that are from outside of the University of Leeds, you can manually compile them using the instructions [here](https://wrfotron.readthedocs.io/en/latest/compilation.html#manual-alternative).

 #### License
 This code is currently licensed under the GPLv3 License, free of charge for non-commercial use.
 If you intend to publish something based on WRF simulations made using the WRFotron scripts, and you think this contributed substantially to you research, please consider offering co-authorship and referencing: [![DOI](https://zenodo.org/badge/234609545.svg)](https://zenodo.org/badge/latestdoi/234609545)